 - Chips: This black bean salad is perfect for scooping up onto chips or alongside oven baked nachos or air fried with guacamole.
 I try to buy “healthy” chips with natural ingredients, organic or non-GMO, baked and lower in sodium – but use your faves!

-- Tacos: This salad is the perfect addition to any taco night alongside Pico de Gallo and your favorite tacos like shrimp tacos, chicken tacos, grilled fish tacos, and more!
+- Tacos: This salad is the perfect addition to any taco night alongside Pico de Gallo and your favorite tacos like shrimp tacos, grilled fish tacos, and more!
 You could also serve it with burritos, quesadillas, and tostadas.

 - Chicken: Like carne asada steak, Mexican meatballs, one-pan chicken and rice, coconut lime grilled chicken thighs, or chili lime chicken.
 It would also pair well with healthy turkey burgers.